dead-claudia/es-stdlib-proposals/proposals/array/delete-all.md

 # Array.prototype.deleteAll(*item* [ , *startOffset* [ , *endOffset* ] ])

-This removes the first occurrence of `item` from `this` (or all occurrences if `all` is truthy), optionally starting from `startOffset`, returning the number of items removed.
+This removes all occurrences of `item` from `this`, optionally starting from `startOffset` and ending at `endOffset`, returning the number of items removed.
 This is sugar for roughly this, but the algorithm can be substantially optimized.

 ```js
 Array.prototype.deleteAll = function (item, startOffset = 0, endOffset = this.length) {